jaspereb/YoloToQNRF/README.md

 You can set the yolo class to export using the classnum arg, eg `--classnum 0` and only the first class will be added to the QNRF annotations.
 You can only export 1 class per dataset.

 Either run it from within the repo directory (because it loads the .mat file header from structInfo.mat) or provide the full file path with the `--structinfopath` arg.

+## qnrfcows_train/val.txt
+The DM-count network requires a text file defining the train/val split.
+Create this using `cd QNRFDataset`
+`ls ./Train/*.jpg > qnrfcows.txt`
+`python ./../splitTrain.py`

+which will make qnrfcows_train.txt and qnrfcows_val.txt from the original Train set.